| Title: | Waveband Definitions for UV, VIS, and IR Radiation |

 Two different definitions of UV Index are implemented in this package.
 Setting std="NOAA" follows the definition in Kiedron et al. (2007) but using CIE98 as SWF.
 NOAA definition discards wavelengths shorter than 286.5 nm as when calculated based on spectral data from Brewer instruments.
 "WMO" uses the internationally accepted lower limit at 250 nm (see WHO, 2002).
 "NOAA" is the default as this is safer with noisy data for solar radiation measured at ground level, and in this case the value of UVI should be correct, and almost identical except for errors caused by noise at shorter wavelengths.
 However, when calculating UVI from radiation spectra from UV lamps, "WMO" should be used, as most UV lamps do emit some radiation between 250 nm and 286.5 nm.

-depending on the argument passed to integer_UVI
+depending on the argument passed to integer_UVI, a numeric

-) value for the unitless UVI.
+(FALSE) or integer (TRUE) value for the unitless UVI.

 The default is to return a numeric value not rounded into a value in the integer-number based recommended UVI scale.
 This is done to avoid loss of precision in cases when additional operations, such as averaging, are applied to the UVI values.